Girl (13) in critical condition following machete attack in Fermanagh

 Gang forced entry into property in Lisnaskea and attacked the girl and a woman inside

-A 13-year-old girl is in a critical condition in hospital after men armed with machetes carried out an attack at a house in Lisnaskea, Co Fermanagh.
+A number of men armed with machetes arrived at and broke into the house at Trasna Way in Lisnaskea at about 9.15 pm on Saturday.

-The PSNI said a gang forced entry into the property at Trasna Way on Saturday at around 9.15pm and attacked a woman and girl inside.
+PSNI Det Sgt Keith Monaghan said the gang attacked the girl and an older woman.

-The teenage girl sustained serious stab wounds and was taken to hospital where she remains in a critical but stable condition.
+“A 13-year-old girl sustained serious stab wounds as a result and was taken to hospital where she remains in a critical but stable condition,” he said.

 Detectives appeal for information following attempted murder in Lisnaskea on Saturday evening pic.twitter.com/c6aDQCi0JI— Fermanagh & Omagh (@PSNIFermOmagh) November 17, 2019

+“I am angry that something like this could happen.
+For anybody to break into a house and stab anybody, never mind a 13-year-old girl, is horrific.
+I don’t what would be going through their heads that they would do something like that.
+It is unbelievable, to be honest,” he said.

+“My thoughts are with the family and please God the girl makes a full recovery.
+It was an awful ordeal they went through.”

-Alliance Fermanagh representative Matthew Beaumont said whoever carried out an attack in Lisnaskea needs to be caught quickly.
+Alliance Fermanagh representative Matthew Beaumont said whoever carried out an attack needs to be caught quickly and to to face justice.